adiack/adiack.github.io/README.md

 Abdoulaye is an early adopter of the [Lighting Network](https://lightning.network/) and an angel investor in [Bitcoin](https://Bitcoin.org) technology companies.

-He has advised startups, VCs and NGOs on various topics.

 # Interests

  - Research + innovation + startups in Africa
  - AI/ML in resource and data constrained environment (Computer vision & NLP & TinyML)
- - Potential of AI/ML for social good, in particular scaling public health and education
+ - AI for social good
  - Digital transformation & AI policy

 # Resources